Scania OmniCity: Double-decker

-In 2005, Scania announced the introduction of the OmniCity 2-axle double-decker bus to complement its OmniDekka double-decker bus sold in the UK.
-It has a full low floor and is a complete Scania product, unlike the OmniDekka which features a body by East Lancashire Coachbuilders.
-The early 2-axle double-decker OmniCity uses the N94UD chassis, the same as the OmniDekka.
+In September 2004, Scania announced the introduction of the OmniCity 2-axle double-decker bus to complement its OmniDekka double-decker bus sold in the United Kingdom, with the first examples entering production at Scania's Słupsk factory in January 2005.
+The 9 m OmniCity double-decker is built to full low-floor configuration and is a complete Scania integral product on the N94UD chassis, unlike the OmniDekka, which features a body by East Lancashire Coachbuilders on the same chassis.

-A demonstrator was delivered to Travel West Midlands (now National Express West Midlands) and entered service in November 2005; orders for five more OmniCities subsequently followed.
-The first order was for five buses by Lothian Buses of Edinburgh which entered service during the summer of 2006 on the 'Airlink' express network.
+An N94UD OmniCity demonstrator was delivered to Travel West Midlands in November 2005, with five more OmniCitys on Scania N230UD chassis subsequently following.
+The first production order was made by Lothian Buses of Edinburgh, who took delivery of five N230UD OmniCitys during 2006 for the 'Airlink' express network.
 Lothian Buses subsequently ordered a further 10 buses to replace the Dennis Tridents on the network; these buses entered service in late 2007.

-Initially, the OmniCity double-decker was in limited production, until the Euro IV version was launched.
-The reason for this is because the new Euro IV Scania engine is a five-cylinder 9-litre EGR engine as opposed to its Euro III predecessor, which is a six-cylinder 9-litre engine.
-The chassis designation has also changed to N230UD or N270UD.
+Initially, the OmniCity double-decker was in limited production until the Euro IV version was launched.
+The reason for this was that the new Euro IV Scania engine was a five-cylinder 9-litre EGR engine as opposed to its Euro III predecessor, which was a six-cylinder 9-litre engine.
+The chassis designation had also changed to N230UD or N270UD.

 462 double-decker OmniCities were produced for London's bus operators, with London United and London Sovereign, then owned by Transdev, purchasing 206 OmniCities, while the East London Bus Group, the former operations of Stagecoach London owned by Macquarie Bank, purchased 174 OmniCities.
 London United donated their first double-decker OmniCity to the London Bus Museum in February 2022.
 Outside of London, many Go-Ahead companies purchased OmniCities, with Bluestar, Southern Vectis and Wilts & Dorset purchasing 61 as part of Go South Coast.
 33 OmniCities were also purchased by Metrobus and Brighton & Hove.

 Articulated version

 The single-decker articulated (or "bendy bus") version of the OmniCity was first introduced in 1996.
 The articulated OmniCity built by 2006 was known as the CN94UA.

-In the United Kingdom, a demonstrator toured London in 2004, but failed to win any orders in place of the Mercedes-Benz Citaro.
+In the United Kingdom, a demonstrator toured London between 2004 and 2005, but failed to win any orders in place of the Mercedes-Benz Citaro.
 After other trials around the country, this bus was bought by Lothian Buses in April 2008, and then acquired by Nottingham City Transport after it left Lothian Buses in late August 2009.
-In 2005, Travel West Midlands ordered a batch of eleven articulated OmniCities, while First Greater Manchester placed eighteen in service, predominantly between Manchester and Bury.
+In 2005, Travel West Midlands ordered a batch of eleven articulated OmniCities, while First Greater Manchester placed eighteen in service, predominantly on services between Manchester and Bury.
 A batch of nineteen of high-specification artics also entered service with Cardiff Bus in 2006 on the high-profile 'Baycar' network.

 The Euro IV/V/EEV articulated version of the OmniCity was known as the CN280UA.
 In the United Kingdom, eleven were purchased by Menzies Aviation for use on shuttle services around Heathrow Airport, after purchasing ten on the previous chassis.